 Cancellation or Cancelation: Which One Is Correct?

 Cancellation is the correct and most widely accepted spelling, and this single fact answers the query “cancellation or cancelation” immediately.
-People search for this keyword because they see both spellings used online, in emails, contracts, booking apps, and

 official notices, which creates real confusion.
 Students worry about exams, professionals worry about formal writing, and businesses want to sound correct in customer communication.
 The confusion mainly comes from British vs American spelling rules and